- August 12–22: Online Training (EU shift)

 Please note that the index covers the entire where clause; all filters are used as access predicates during the INDEX RANGE SCAN.

-We can extend this concept for the original query to find all records where DATE_OF_BITH IS NULL.
+We can extend this concept for the original query to find all records where DATE_OF_BIRTH IS NULL.
 For that, the DATE_OF_BIRTH column has to be the leftmost column in the index so that it can be used as access predicate.
 Although we do not need a second index column for the query itself, we add another column that can never be NULL to make sure the index has all rows.
 We can use any column that has a NOT NULL constraint, like SUBSIDIARY_ID, for that purpose.

 Alternatively, we can use a constant expression that can never be NULL.
 That makes sure the index has all rows—even if DATE_OF_BIRTH is NULL.

-DROP INDEX emp_dob;
+DROP INDEX emp_dob

-CREATE INDEX emp_dob ON employees (date_of_birth, '1');
+CREATE INDEX emp_dob ON employees (date_of_birth, 'X')

 Technically, this index is a function-based index.
 This example also disproves the myth that the Oracle database cannot index NULL.